 This holiday offers many of the most well-known, wonderful sights and attractions that lure most people to a first time holiday in Southern Norway.
 Many then want to re-visit and savour longer after exploring further afield.

-Norway's vibrant and modern capital city, Oslo; the great journey by train on the Bergen Railway across the mountain plateau from east to west; the famous Flåm Mountain Railway with its numerous twists and turns as it descends the mountain to the fjord; the magnificent and mighty Sognefjord - breathtaking in her beauty and Norway's longest and deepest fjord; and Bergen, Norway's second city with a beautiful Hanseatic harbour which is a UNESCO World Heritage Site.
+These elements include Norway’s vibrant and modern capital city, Oslo; the great journey by train on the Bergen Railway across the mountain plateau from east to west; the famous Flåm Mountain Railway with its numerous twists and turns as it descends the mountain to the fjord; the magnificent and mighty Sognefjord – breathtaking in her beauty and Norway’s longest and deepest fjord; and Bergen, Norway’s second city with a beautiful Hanseatic harbour which is a UNESCO World Heritage Site.

-Day 1 - Arrive Norway and Oslo
+Day 1 - Arrive in Oslo

 Day 2 - Explore Oslo